DjoykeAbyah/42_BORN_2_BE_ROOT/README.md

 🚀 This project aims to introduce you to the wonderful world of virtualization.
 Creating a virtual machine in VirtualBox under specific instructions.
 And setting up your own operating system while implementing strict rules.
 Since it is a matter of setting up a server, you will install the minimum of services.
-For this reason, a graphical interface is of no use here.
-It is therefore forbidden to install X.org or any other equivalent graphics server. ❌
+For this reason, a graphical interface is of no use here. ❌

 - I chose the latest stable version of Debian 🐧
 - I had to at least create 2 encrypted partitions using LVM. 🔒